Winter Wellness Tips

 Acute stress is a normal part of life, but once we have dealt with the acute stress, then ideally we calm our nervous system down and return to a parasympathetic dominant state.
 However, with modern-day living, most people are stuck in a stressed/anxious state.

 I know it might seem difficult, but meditation practices, yoga, and journaling can all help.
 The key here is prioritizing it and carving time out to be accountable to your stress reduction practice, whatever it might look like for you.
-If you would like to explore more options, read my blog post here on stress reduction techniques here
+I love breathwork and meditation in front of my LUMEBOX daily.

 I know this sounds like a lot, and if it felt overwhelming to you - please remember you do not need to do ALL of these things every single day.
 We all have different habits and life demands.
 If you are a shift worker, you may not be able to get the sleep you need - and that's ok.
 Work on the other stuff that you CAN do something about.
 If you have young kids, you may not be able to get much exercise in every day - just do the best you can with what you have.